insooth/insooth.github.io/tagged-lambda-injection.md

 box<Tag> wrong{[]{}};
 ```

-That will not work, [CppReference quotes the ISO C++ standard](https://en.cppreference.com/w/cpp/language/class_template_argument_deduction):
+That will not work, [cppreference.com quotes the ISO C++ standard](https://en.cppreference.com/w/cpp/language/class_template_argument_deduction):

 > Class template argument deduction is only performed if no template argument list is present.
 If a template argument list is specified, deduction does not take place.

 ## How to partially apply a class template

-Having tagged lambda expression we can easily link given action to a member function from `Testable`, currently only using an informal agreement.
+Having a tagged lambda expression we can easily link given action to a member function directly from `Testable`.
+Currently, only using an informal agreement.

 ```c++
 // tags